nkyriakidis/kodik/README.md

 - Ensures strict adherence to specifications and design
 - Provides automated development execution

-**Location:** `/copilot/agent.chatmode.md`
+**Location:** `.github/chatmodes/agent.chatmode.md`

 ## Supported Providers

 ### GitHub Copilot
-Currently, kodik only supports **GitHub Copilot** as the AI provider.
-All mode definitions are implemented as Copilot chat modes (`.chatmode.md` files) located in the `/copilot/` directory.
+kodik supports **GitHub Copilot** as an AI provider through custom chat modes (`.chatmode.md` files) located in the `.github/chatmodes/` directory.

 **Provider Files:**
-- `/copilot/agent.chatmode.md` - Agent execution mode
+- `.github/chatmodes/agent.chatmode.md` - Agent execution mode
-- `/copilot/design.chatmode.md` - Technical design mode
+- `.github/chatmodes/design.chatmode.md` - Technical design mode
-- `/copilot/spec.chatmode.md` - Specification writing mode
+- `.github/chatmodes/spec.chatmode.md` - Specification writing mode
-- `/copilot/tasks.chatmode.md` - Task breakdown mode
+- `.github/chatmodes/tasks.chatmode.md` - Task breakdown mode

+### Roo Code
+kodik also supports **Roo Code** through a comprehensive configuration file that defines all four specialized modes.

+**Configuration File:**
+- `.roomodes` - Complete Roo Coder configuration with all four kodik modes (spec, design, tasks, agent)

+The `.roomodes` file contains custom mode definitions that replicate the same structured workflow available in GitHub Copilot, allowing teams using Roo Coder to benefit from the complete kodik development methodology.

 ### Future Provider Support
 The mode definitions are designed to be easily portable to other AI coding assistants:
-- **Roo Code** (planned)
 - **OpenCode** (planned)

-Each provider will have its own directory structure following the same conceptual framework but adapted to the specific tool's configuration format.
+Each provider follows the same conceptual framework but is adapted to the specific tool's configuration format and capabilities.

 ## How to Use This